Microhap/DADA2-SE/README.md

     | mh02KK_134  | 118            | ACCCTCTCTACCTAAGGATGGGCAATGGCTTATGAGTGAGAAACATGGAGCCGTGGGAACTCAGAATGACATGCTACCTGGAGATTGTGGTAACGCCCTGTTTTTTTGTGGGCATATC                                                                                   | 1429          | 0    |
     | mh13KK_213  | 195            | CTTCAGTTGTCAAGGTATTGGGTACAGGGGTCAGAAAGAAACATGACTCCATGGACCACTGCTTGGCCCAAGACCAGATGTCAAAACCACAGAGCCCTGCTGTAGAGCATTACAAATGTATTCCACCAAATGTTGGGATGCATCCTAGACCTGTGCTGACCAGCAGTCCCCAGCTGTGAGGAGAAGCCCGCCATT | 2133          | 0    |

-- These output files can be directly used as input for **Visual Microhap** (http://forensic.yonsei.ac.kr/VisualMH/index.html), enabling genotype calling.
+- These output files can be directly used as input for **Visual Microhap** (http://forensic.yonsei.ac.kr/VisualMH/index.html), enabling genotype calling of microhaplotype.